akshay9123/finsweet/README.md

 - [License](#license)
 - [Save and Commit](#SaveandCommit)

-## 📱Features

-- **User Authentication Screens:** Includes login and sign-up interfaces with a clean and modern design.
-- **Home Dashboard:** A user-friendly dashboard providing quick access to book clinic or home visits.
-- **Doctor Profiles:** Detailed doctor profiles with reviews, location, and booking options.
-- **Messaging Interface:** Real-time chat UI designed for patient-doctor communication.
-- **Appointment Management:** Screens to view, schedule, reschedule, or cancel appointments.
-- **Settings Page:** Customizable settings for profile management, notifications, and privacy.

 ## 🎨 Design Principles
 - **Minimalist and Modern Design:** Focused on simplicity and ease of use.